functionalscript/functionalscript/issues/README.md

 `version` property should be
 - `version` calculated on a `main` branch.

+## Publishing

+Before publishing, we have to be sure that
+1. [index.f.cjs](./index.f.cjs) is up to date
+2. `version` is updated in [jsr.json](./jsr.json) and [package.json](./package.json).

 ## Switching to ESM

-Currently, the biggest obstacle that prevents us from using ESM is that we can make bundles on ESM modules without FS parser.
+Currently, the biggest obstacle to using ESM is that we cannot make bundles on ESM modules without an FS parser.
 The solution is to deploy ESM modules to HTTPS.